jain-rithik/Zaika-Server/README.md

 This application should now be running on `localhost`.
 If you want to Fork repository and want to run locally, follow this guidelines [Fork and Clone Github Repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

-💫 Test the FoodFire Server Locally in your FoodFire React App then use this domain name (`http://localhost:3000/`) if the Server is running on a `3000` Port:
+💫 Test the Zaika Server Locally in your Zaika React App then use this domain name (`http://localhost:3000/`) if the Server is running on a `3000` Port:
 ```javascript
 const response =  await fetch(`http://localhost:3000/api/restaurants?lat=12.9351929&lng=77.62448069999999&page_type=DESKTOP_WEB_LISTING`)